24 Mar 23

 Sam McCrow Camino

 The alluring Atlantic Coast of northern Portugal and the stunning shores of Galicia in Spain are home to the Portuguese Coastal Camino – an historic pilgrim route that stretches all the way to the legendary city of Santiago de Compostela.
 Bursting with historic sites, vibrant cities, picturesque villages, delicious food and incredible natural beauty, it makes the perfect European escape.
-There is so much to discover!
+There is so much to discover on this seaside Camino.

 1. Explore Lisbon, Portugal’s timeless capital